-This article was written by the team of NYC-based housing experts at nonprofit JustFix
+This article was written by the team of housing experts at JustFix

 Learn about laws related to keeping your New York City apartment cool in the summer.

-Rent stabilized tenants have distinct rights and obligations when it comes to air conditioning, find out if you're stabilized/splash.
+Rent stabilized tenants have distinct rights and obligations when it comes to air conditioning, find out if you're stabilized.

 Our short answer: Sometimes, but not that often.
 Even though more New Yorkers die from heat exhaustion every summer than lack of heat in the winter, New York law does not specifically require landlords to provide tenants with cooling systems.
 That said, tenants do have some rights when it comes to cooling.
 Here are the answers to some frequently asked questions about cooling in New York City.